Juvenile & Adolescent Idiopathic Scoliosis – Workshops

-A Scoliosis Therapy Workshop is scheduled for parents and adolescents interested in learning more about the Schroth Method, a conservative exercise treatment approach for idiopathic scoliosis.
+Our Scoliosis Therapy Workshops are scheduled for parents and their children/adolescents interested in learning more about the Schroth Method, a conservative exercise treatment approach for idiopathic scoliosis.
 Slowing down and preventing the progression of adolescent idiopathic scoliosis is a major objective of the Schroth Method.

-Idiopathic scoliosis may develop at any time during childhood and adolescence but it is most common during periods of rapid growth spurts.
-The growth spurt in adolescence occurs between 11 and 14 years of age when scoliosis can progress rapidly from the beginning of puberty.
+Idiopathic scoliosis may develop at any time during childhood and adolescence.
+The growth spurt in adolescence occurs between 11 and 14 years of age when scoliosis can progress rapidly prior to the beginning of puberty.

 Schroth Method scoliosis-specific exercise therapy and appropriate asymmetrical 3D Cheneau style bracing can be a very beneficial conservative treatment approach in preventing further progression during the pubertal growth spurt in adolescence and before growth is complete.